Physical Education (PE) & Sport

-- Personal exercise programmes at a local gym (David Lloyd);
+- Personal exercise programmes at a local gym (Richard Taunton College and David Lloyd);

-- Sports leadership PE Champion programme Lunch and break time sports activities
+- Sports leadership This Girl Can and PE Champion programme lunch time and after school sports activities

 - Collaboration and delivery with other departments to enhance learner development

-We offer a range of qualifications in Physical Education, which are selected to appropriately challenge, based on each learner’s stage of development, including: Pearson BTEC Level 1 and Level 2 First Award in Sport.
+- We offer a range of qualifications in Physical Education, which are selected to appropriately challenge, based on each learner’s stage of development, including: Pearson BTEC Tech Award Level 1/2 in Sport and Sports Leaders UK Level 1

 - The vast majority of students meet or exceed their expected progress in Physical Education.

 - The very large majority of students meet or exceed their expected outcomes in Physical Education (external qualifications).

 - Many students join colleges/sixth forms at post-16 where they study a range of different qualifications and subjects following excellent progress from their starting points in PE and following successful completion of the BTEC First in Sport Level1/2 qualification (55%).